AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 ### Tests

 For the test, let's create a simple controller which sets Attribute and tries to read its value in child Thread.
-For each HTTP request Attribute, we set the value using `AtomicInteger`, so it will never be the same.
+For each HTTP request Attribute, we set the value incrementing `AtomicInteger`, so it will never be the same.

 ```java:Controller.java
 public class ControllerResult {